How to choose the right rug for your space

 The Clarke Collection Interiors

-When it comes to their placement no room is off limits; from kitchens, bathrooms, laundries, dining rooms-both indoor and outdoor and of course the more obvious living and sleeping areas.
+To me- a living or bedroom doesn’t feel quite complete without a beautiful rug anchoring the space!
+And when it comes to their placement no room is off limits; from kitchens, bathrooms, laundries, dining rooms-both indoor and outdoor and of course the more obvious living and sleeping areas.
 Today we will talk you through 3 key elements to consider when choosing the perfect rug for your space.

 01 ] SCALE

 Rugs take up a large amount of surface area, so choosing the right size for the space is key to ensuring the right proportions are achieved in the room.
+A common mistake I see in clients homes is not having the right size rug for the space; throwing the whole room off - no matter how beautiful the rug is!

 This beautiful bedroom is grounded with a grand scale rug of the perfect proportions.
 Design credit: Intimate Living Interiors